HISPlayer/UnityMetaQuest-SDK/optiview.md

 Supported Graphics API: **Vulkan**.

+Please make sure that you have set-up the HISPlayer SDK by referring to [Setup Guide](./setup-guide.md).

 To configure OptiView Real-time Streaming, go to HISPlayer multistream properties in Unity editor.
 Set the following properties as shown below:
 - Enable Optiview: Check the checkbox.
 - Stream Name: Your Dolby OptiView Real-time stream name.